 And, crucially, a Reuters reporter who viewed the body said, Gaddafi’s head had been turned to the left.
 That meant a bullet hole that earlier could be seen on the left side of his face, just in front of his ear, could no longer be seen.

-A local military commander in the city of Misrata, where the forces which captured him took his body, said “over-enthusiastic” fighters took matters into their own hands when they came face to face with the man they despise.
+A local military commander in the city of Misrata, where the force which captured him took his body, said “over-enthusiastic” fighters took matters into their own hands when they came face to face with the man they despise.

 “We wanted to keep him alive but the young guys, things went out of control,” he said speaking on condition of anonymity.